Experience

 Bowling Green ranked 24th nationally in 2021-22 and 6th in 2019-20 in the WBCA Academic Top 25 Team Honor Roll

-As Bowling Green’s Head Coach, recruited and coached 15 MAC All-Conference Team selections, as well as one Defensive Player of the Year and one Freshman of the Year
+As a Division I Head Coach, has recruited and coached 18 all-conference team selections, as well as one Defensive Player of the Year, one Freshman of the Year, and one Sixth Player of the Year

 From 2015 to 2018, led Ashland to a 104-3 (.972) overall and 61-1 (.984) GLIAC record, including three 31+ win seasons